View Current

 (50) Informal applications are generally free.

 (51) The $30 formal application fee covers applications for both personal and non-personal information.
 A fee of $30 per hour for processing a formal application may also be charged.
-This processing fees cover time for locating information, decision making, and consultation where necessary, and any photocopying.
+This processing fee covers time for locating information, decision making, consultation where necessary, and any photocopying.

 (52) We may request an advance deposit for estimated processing fees.